 Where a Participant is eligible for Disability Student Allowance (DSA), Turing SEND support should not be requested by the participant for a disability-related cost that will be incurred as a result of the placement which is also DSA-fundable.
 The Applicant can still apply for Turing Scheme SEND support to cover eligible types of costs that would not ordinarily be covered by DSA.

-Funding is only available for activity taking place between 1 September 2023 and 31 August 2024.
+Note: funding is only available for activity taking place between 1 September 2025 and 31 August 2026.

 The students who may benefit from Turing funding are students who are going abroad:

-Students in category 1) to 3) have to submit an application form in February/March 2023 to apply and be eligible for funding.
+Students in category 1) to 3) have to submit an application form by the 1 March deadline preceding the academic year of their placement to be eligible for funding.
+All others apply later.